vx68k/libvm68k/sphinx/vm68kapi.rst

       These functions return the interpretations of the object as signed and unsigned integers respectively.

+   .. cpp:function:: template<class Iterator> \
+                     Iterator serialize(Iterator i) const

+      This function serializes the value of the object to a sequence of bytes.

+   .. cpp:function:: template<class Iterator> \
+                     Iterator deserialize(Iterator i)

+      This function deserializes the value of the object from a sequence of bytes.

 .. cpp:function:: bool operator ==(byte x, byte y) noexcept
 .. cpp:function:: bool operator !=(byte x, byte y) noexcept